Bhaavya/EducationalWeb/README.md

     d.
 Run: source env/bin/activate
             It changes the current environment from base to env.
 After this step you should see that the word env or your environment's name is located inside brackets.
 That shows that you are now using the env environment.

+    e.
+Run: deactivate
+            This command deactivates the current virtual environment env and should go to base virtual environment.
+The next steps (Step 3) should be followed in the base virtual environment until the steps ask to activate the env virtual environment.

-Step 3: Now our next step is to turn on the Redis server:
+Step 2: Now our next step is to turn on the Redis server:
     a.
 First make sure you have homebrew installed

     b.
 Run: brew install redis